ehultee/ehultee.github.io/_pages/group.md

 program.

-**Mikayla Pascual** (Earth & Climate '22) completed a B.Sc. thesis on the role of sediment dynamics in (de?)stabilizing ice sheet advance and retreat.
-Mikayla In her own words:
+**Mikayla Pascual** (Earth & Climate '22) completed a B.Sc. thesis on the role of sediment dynamics in modulating ice sheet advance and retreat.
+In her own words:
 > I grew up in Los Angeles, and I never thought much about glaciers or ice sheets, but I was curious about how anthropogenic effects change the Earth.
 Science solutions to combat climate change were fascinating to me and fueled my passion for learning.